Oxford scientist says its vaccine is making headway, could show efficacy by June

 More than 230,000 people have died of the coronavirus since January, and there have been more than 3.3 million reported coronavirus cases around the world, according to NBC News.

-Bell said that in the rush toward a vaccine, it’s imperative to make sure that safety remains a top priority.
+Bell did not offer any timeline for when a vaccine might be fully developed but said that in the rush toward dong so, it’s imperative to make sure that safety remains a top priority.
 He said the Oxford group has already done pre-clinical primate studies and taken other steps to make sure “we’re being very careful.”

 With so many different trials and vaccine working groups across the globe, Bell added that the Oxford group wants to be sure that there can be “wide access” to their vaccine if it is ultimately proven successful.